gapotchenko/gnu-tk/README.md

     cp --help
 ```

-Alternatively, this can be done using the shebang syntax:
+You can also achieve the same effect with the shebang syntax:

 ```just
 run: